Acute febrile neutrophilic dermatosis in Infant/Neonate

 Synopsis

-Pathergy is frequently associated, as lesions will arise or worsen in sites of cutaneous injury, such as needle sticks.
+Pathergy is seen in up to a third of pediatric patients.
+Although still a minority of patients, it is slightly more common than in the adult population.
+When present, lesions will arise or worsen in sites of cutaneous injury, such as needle sticks.
 Fever may accompany or precede cutaneous involvement.
 The syndrome frequently includes extracutaneous manifestations such as fever, headaches, myalgias, malaise, arthralgias, and ocular inflammation.
-Other sites that may be affected include the oral mucosa, gastrointestinal tract, lungs, musculoskeletal system, kidneys, heart, and central nervous system (CNS).
+Other sites that may rarely be affected include the oral mucosa, liver (hepatitis), kidney (acute renal failure), lungs (pulmonary abscess and infiltrate), heart (pericarditis, aortitis), central nervous system (CNS) (encephalitis), GI tract (ileitis), lymphatics (lymphadenitis), musculoskeletal (myositis), and bones (sterile osteomyelitis).
 Hypotension and tachycardia are rare but can occur as a result of systemic inflammation.

 Although the exact etiology is still unclear, abnormal cytokine expression and atypical neutrophil function are thought to contribute to the pathogenesis.
-A genetic predisposition may also be operable.
+A genetic predisposition may also contribute.

-Sweet syndrome typically responds dramatically to systemic corticosteroids, but recurrences are common.
+Sweet syndrome typically responds dramatically to systemic corticosteroids, but recurrences can be seen in up to a third of cases.

 Codes